evergrace-co/react-native-audio-pro/docs/versioned_docs/version-4.1/v4-migration.md

 1. If you were using deep imports from RNTP, the `src` has been completely reorganized, and so you may need to adjust your imports accordingly.
-If you've been importing everything directly (ex. `import ... from 'react-native-music-pro';`) then you don't need to do anything.
+If you've been importing everything directly (ex. `import ... from 'react-native-audio-pro';`) then you don't need to do anything.
 1. The `PlaybackStateEvent` interface has been renamed to `PlaybackState`